Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Bloody Edition/ReadMe.md

 | Lifesteal:          | N/A                   | N/A                         |
 | Skin:               | Lascaux (Vanilla)     | Bloody / Grunge             |
 | Rarity:             | Unique                | Unique                      |

+To summarize: To compensate the benefit from GyroJet Explosive bonus, the initial base damage is lowered by 10%.

 ![Discord Solver - Bloody Edition](https://imgur.com/TBkblD3.png "Don't worry guys... even if my screen capture show French text, my mods are in English")
 Of course, the weapon skin is grunge...
 What did you expect for a weapon which stay forgetten in a pool in a cave since a eternity?
 A pristine and shiny weapon perhaps?
 Well, no... she is dirty and all rusted!
 Be happy that this old submachine gun is still able to shot fews bullets!